itsshivampal/Prerequisite-Learning-Dataset/README.md

 ## Data Description

 ### Raw Data
+This folder contains the data which we had used to process the required data.
+This data is taken from previous research.

 ### Processed Data
 - *Domain/processed_data/Domain_labeled_pairs.csv* : Containg labeled pairs (A, B, r), if r = 1 then B is a prerequisite of A and if r = 0 then B is not a prerequisite of A